 Computer science might be the study of computers or of computation.
-If it is the science or even the engineering of computers, then we need to ask what a computer is.
-Is a computer an abstract, mathematical entity, in particular, a Turing machine (or a universal Turing machine)?
+If it is the former, then we need to ask what a computer is.
+Is it an abstract, mathematical entity, in particular, a Turing machine (or a universal Turing machine)?
 (Or, for that matter, anything logically equivalent to a Turing machine, such as a λ -"calculator" or a recursive-function "machine"?)
 Or is it any physical, real-world object that implements a (universal) Turing machine?
 (Or both, of course.)
 If it is physical, which things in the world are computers (besides the obvious suspects, such as Macs, PCs, iPhones, etc.)?
 Notably, is the brain a computer?
 Is the solar system a computer (computing Kepler's laws)?
-Is the universe a computer?
+Is the universe a computer?17

 Here, we see another strand of our thread: Where should we look for an answer to what a computer is?
 Should we look narrowly to mathematics, or more widely to the real world?
-(And I won't even mention the related issue of mathematical Platonism, which might respond that looking "narrowly" to math is, indeed, looking even more widely than the merely real world.)